-The State Government urgently needs to prioritize investments in maternal and child healthcare services, including nutrition interventions, and immunizations to improve the health outcomes of children in the state.
+The State Government urgently needs to prioritize investments in maternal and child healthcare services, including nutrition interventions, immunizations, and healthcare infrastructure to improve the health outcomes of children in the state.
 It is also important for the state to work with key partners to identify and target communities with unvaccinated children.